Tutorial

 6. Perform simulations

-You can list up test patient IDs using watcher.preprocess.get_patient_ids() for model evaluation.
+You can list up test patient IDs using watcher.preprocess.get_patient_ids() for model evaluation if you need them.

 If needed, you may also directly connect to the PostgreSQL database and perform SQL queries to extract patient subsets of interest.